cdot/Hotpot/README.md

   -c, --config=ARG  Configuration file (default ./hotpot.cfg)
   -d, --debug=ARG   Run in debug mode e.g. --debug all
 ```
-All DEBUG statements are tagged e.g
+All debug statements are tagged with the time and the module e.g
 ```
 2016-08-13T08:37:08.694Z Server: HTTP starting on port 13196
 ```